-Top 5 3rd Quarter Trades of Le - GuruFocus.com
+Top 5 3rd Quarter Trades of LE - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were LexAurum Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were LEAVELL INVESTMENT MANAGEMENT, INC.’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 63,787-share investment in ARCA:FLRN.
-Previously, the stock had a 0.72% weight in the equity portfolio.
-Shares traded for an average price of $30.17 during the quarter.
+The guru sold out of their 118,930-share investment in ARCA:INFL.
+Previously, the stock had a 0.26% weight in the equity portfolio.
+Shares traded for an average price of $29.62 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, LexAurum Advisors, LLC bought 34,638 shares of ARCA:JPST for a total holding of 223,093.
-The trade had a 0.67% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.87.
+LEAVELL INVESTMENT MANAGEMENT, INC. reduced their investment in ARCA:IBDN by 118,698 shares.
+The trade had a 0.23% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $24.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.